 Post-processing apps have changed my life!
 At first I only used the filters and Lux tool in Instagram, but then I saw that others were getting much more interesting results on their iPhones.

-So I did some investigating and discovered Snapseed which is just brilliant – it’s my most used app.
+So I did some investigating and discovered the Snapseed app which is just brilliant.
+It’s my most used app.

 I always play around with the brightness, ambiance, contrast, structure, highlights, shadows, etc. and sometimes use the vintage filter just slightly.

 I very rarely just leave it at that though.
-I normally import the image into the VSCO app to give it that final touch.
+I normally import the image into the VSCO photo editing app to give it that final touch.

 My favorite VSCO filters are the E series, but I have a lot of filters (they’re worth the money) and I’ll go through a lot of them sometimes to get the look I want.